suevalov/next-blog-firestore/README.md

 **Step 3** Create Firestore database

-Go to "Database" section and create Firestore instance.
-Firestore is still in beta, but we don't care.
+* Go to "Database" section and create Firestore instance.

+*Firestore is still in beta, but it doesn't make it less awesome.*

 **Step 4** Database configuration.